Serving Orange County: Newport Beach, CA

 Today there are more breast reconstruction options available for patients than ever before.
 Every scenario is unique, and needs a customized approach to develop an in-depth reconstructive that plan.
 Each type of breast reconstruction procedure has benefits and risks, and what may be the best approach for one patient may be less optimal for another.
 For this reason, I offer my patients a range of breast reconstruction options to meet their individual needs.

 Choosing to undergo breast reconstruction surgery is a very personal decision.
 I will make a recommendation based on your goals, and help you determine the option that is right for you.

-I encourage you to contact us online or call 949-759-0980 today to schedule a consultation at my Newport Beach or Fullerton offices in Orange County.
+I encourage you to contact us online or call 949-759-0980 today to schedule a consultation at my Newport Beach office in Orange County.
 Along with my supportive staff, I am committed to helping you reach your cosmetic goals and I will take the time necessary during your consultation to give you my recommendations and educate you about all your options.

 I have advanced training in oncoplastic surgery techniques for immediate breast reconstruction.
 I can provide details and guidance for your individual needs during your consultation.

 – Dr. Savalia

 I understand that decisions about breast reconstruction can be highly emotional, especially when you are facing the challenges of a recent cancer diagnosis.
 Traditional approaches to care following a mastectomy generally involve the use of a prosthetic breast implant, a portion of the patient’s own tissue taken from another area of the body, or a combination of these techniques.

 Breast reconstruction may be “immediate,” meaning that the reconstructive process begins right after the cancerous tissue is removed, or “delayed,” meaning that reconstruction occurs some point down the road following cancer surgery.
 I will consult with you and your breast surgeon to decide which method to use.